stfbk/stfbk.github.io/_people/riccardo-lussana.md

   - name: Website
     value: https://riklus.github.io
 ---
-Riccardo Lussana is a Vulnerability Assesment assistant at the Center for Cybersecurity.
+Riccardo Lussana is a Vulnerability Assessment assistant at the Center for Cybersecurity.

 He is a bachelor student at the University of Trento.
 He started working at FBK in 2023.